sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 cause of everything, It is the basic reality behindeverything and this gives rise to the intuition thatBrahman is non-dual and that everything else isunreal.
 Its being the efficient cause also establishesthe fact that It is non-dual, as it precludes anythingelse being such an efficient cause.
 Thus this definition, which is but one, qualifies *per accidens* the nondual Brahman as both the efficient and material causeof the universe.
 This material causality of Brahmanwhich is non-dual, immutable Intelligence cannot beone of origination, as by primeval atoms by whosecombination something new is created; nor can it beone of modification, as of the Pradhâna of theSânkhyas.
 It is through Vivarta or apparent modification through Mâyâ or Nescience that Brahman istransformed into this universe.
-This universe istherefore [illusory](# "Siddhântalesha, Brahma Lakshanavichâra.").That this is in accordance withBâdarâyana's view is made clear by the fact that heuses the word 'Sat' as a characteristic epithet todenote Brahman, which he would not have done ifhe had considered the Jivas and the world also reallike Brahman (vide Sutra 2.
+This universe istherefore illusory[^5].That this is in accordance withBâdarâyana's view is made clear by the fact that heuses the word 'Sat' as a characteristic epithet todenote Brahman, which he would not have done ifhe had considered the Jivas and the world also reallike Brahman (vide Sutra 2.
 3. 9).
 The word 'Sat'here is interpreted by all commentators to denoteBrahman.

+[^5]: "Siddhântalesha, Brahma Lakshanavichâra."

  Thus we find that this definition is given byBâdarâyana to indicate a Nirguna (attributeless) andNirvisesha (absolute) Brahman and not a SagunaBrahman and he has selected a significant text from